thorstendb-ARM/vscode-cmsis-debugger-tdb/docs/configure.md

 ### Single-core (J-Link)

-For a single-core device, the configuration template contains all the information that is requires to start debugging.
+For a single-core device, the configuration template contains all the information that is required to start debugging.

 !!!
 Attention
     **Check if the above statement is true!**